ibm-cloud-docs/account/iam-idp-integration.md

 The conditions that you create filter out or allow federated users to apply the trusted profile.
 Access depends on which attributes the federated users are assigned in your corporate user directory.
 When you create a trusted profile, you can view IdP data to see your own user claims from your organizations corporate user directory.

 Say an attribute that is called `groups` identifies departments, teams, and more granular internal organizations within your company.
-If developers in the US on the finance team need the same level of access for a project, you might create a trusted profile with the following conditions:
+If developers in the US on the finance team need as much access for a project, you might create a trusted profile with the following conditions:

 * Allow users when `groups` equals `finance-dev`
 * Allow users when `country` equals `us`